bonpagnakann/DAR/README.md

 # TaskVAE
-The implementation of the PhD thesis: DAR: A Memory-Efficient Generative Replay for Class-Incremental Learning in Human Activity Recognition
+The implementation of Density-Aware-Generative-Replay (DAR) in the PhD thesis of Memory-Efficient Generative Replay for Class-Incremental Learning in Human Activity Recognition.

 ## Table of Content
 * [1.
 Installation](#1-installation)